-Dresden’s romantic vistas have spruced its nickname Florence of the North.
-The old town is dotted with grand Baroque landmarks, streets teeming with cute coffee houses, shops and boutiques, museums full of unimaginable treasures, and the riverside terrace already saw 18th-century nobility amble down the promenade to watch the sunset.
+Dresden’s romantic vistas have inspired its nickname as the ‘Florence of the North’.
+The Old Town is dotted with grand Baroque landmarks, its streets are teeming with cute coffee houses, shops and boutiques, the museums are full of unimaginable treasures, and the riverside terrace already saw 18th-century nobility amble down the promenade to watch the sunset.

-Koblenz is at the heart of the romantic Upper Middle Rhine Valley which is defined by vine-clad hills crowned by medieval castles and fortresses.
-The city itself is among Germany’s oldest with a history that dates back to the early Roman settlement around 2000 years ago.
+Koblenz is at the heart of the romantic Upper Middle Rhine Valley, which is defined by vine-clad hills crowned by medieval castles and fortresses.
+The city itself is among Germany’s oldest, with a history that dates back to the early Roman settlement around 2000 years ago.
 Wine tastings, a river cruise and a gondola ride up to the ruins of Ehrenbreitstein Castle are the top ingredients for a romantic experience.